-Nipissing University Degree Level Expectations Program Outcomes Learning Activities/ Learning Assessment (OCAV) A graduate of Nipissing University will be able to demonstrate: At the end of this program, the successful student will be able to demonstrate: Experiences A student will learn this by: Achievement of this outcome will be demonstrated by: Depth and Breadth of Knowledge Developed knowledge and critical understanding of key concepts; Developed understanding of many major fields; Developed ability to gather and interpret information and compare merits of alternate views; Detailed knowledge and experience in an area of the discipline; Developed critical thinking and analytical skills; Apply learning from outside discipline.
+Nipissing University Degree Level Expectations (OCAV) Program Outcomes Learning Activities/ Learning Experiences Assessment A graduate of Nipissing University will be able to demonstrate: At the end of this program, the successful student will be able to demonstrate: A student will learn this by: Achievement of this outcome will be demonstrated by: Depth and Breadth of Knowledge Developed knowledge and critical understanding of key concepts; Developed understanding of many major fields; Developed ability to gather and interpret information and compare merits of alternate views; Detailed knowledge and experience in an area of the discipline; Developed critical thinking and analytical skills; Apply learning from outside discipline.
 Insert program level learning outcomes that have been generated as part of the curriculum mapping exercise.
 Examples include: The ability to describe concepts, principles and overarching themes in the discipline; The ability to develop a working knowledge of the discipline's content domains; The ability to explain complex behaviour by integrating concepts developed from different content domains; The ability to interpret, design and conduct basic disciplinary research.
 Align the various learning activities, identified in the course outlines, where the specific program learning outcome is addressed.
 Examples include: Lectures Laboratories Seminars Tutorial Assignments Projects Align the methods of assessment, identified in the course outlines, used to test attainment of the program learning outcome.
 Examples include: Test or Quiz Mid-Term Exam Seminar Participation Research Essays Document Studies Book Reviews Knowledge of Methodologies Apply methods of inquiry to: evaluate different approaches; use these methods to devise and sustain arguments or solve problems; comment on current research or advanced scholarship.
 Application of Knowledge Review, present and critically evaluate information in order to: • develop lines of argument;

 make sound judgments;

 apply underlying concepts, principles;

 use this knowledge in the creative process.

 Use techniques to:

 critically evaluate;

 propose solutions;

 frame appropriate questions;

-solve a problem or create new work;
+• solve a problem or create new work;

-make critical use of scholarly sources.
+• make critical use of scholarly sources.

 Communication Skills

-Communicate information and analysis
+Communicate information, arguments and analyses

-Communicate information, arguments and analyses accurately and reliably, orally and in writing, to a range of
+accurately and reliably, orally and in writing, to a range of

 audiences.

-addictices.

 Awareness of Limits of Knowledge

 Understand limits to own knowledge, appreciate

 uncertainty, and how these might influence their

 analyses and interpretations.

-,

 Autonomy and Professional Capacity

 Qualities and transferrable skills for further use:

 exercise of initiative, personal responsibility and

 accountability;

 working effectively with others;

 decision making in complex contexts;

 ability to manage learning within and outside

 discipline;

 behaviour consistent with academic integrity and

 social responsibility.

 Other

-Include any program outcomes that may not be enjoyed
+Include any program outcomes that may not be covered

-Include any program outcomes that may not be covered by the 6 DLEs listed above
+by the 6 DLEs listed above

-by the o DLLs listed above

-A3: Course Learning Outcomes, Learning Activities and Methods of Assessment Template (Master's Degree)
+A3: Course Learning Outcomes, Learning Activities and Methods of Assessment Template

+(Master's Degree)